Click here to view the July newsletter

 - Corporate Tax Rate: 0% on retained profits

-- No annual profit declaration needed unless profits are paid out
+- No annual corporate income tax declaration needed unless profits are paid out

 This encourages businesses to keep profits in the company, reinvest them, and grow sustainably without the friction of annual tax deductions.